 While the average student of Oakland spent their class hours scrolling through Instagram, student leadership, under the guidance of seniors Denilson Garibo and Mica Smith-Dahl were pushing for change.
 In a fascinating bit of foreshadowing, they spent much of 2019 pushing the school board to defund the school police.

 Both groups of students are crucial to Homeroom.
 The social media engulfed kids paint a picture of the structural ways in which our world and culture have changed.
 I’m less than 10 years on from high school and the ways in which young Americans engage with the education system is almost unrecognizable.
 The change agents are crucial too.
-Activism starts from a place of passion and energy that is reserved specifically for the young.
-These forces come together for a touching examination of a generation inundated with information, fired up to do something about inequity and their still underdeveloped ability to speak to it in an entirely cogent way.
+Activism starts from a place of passion and optimism that is reserved specifically for the young.
+These forces come together for a touching examination of a generation inundated with information, fired up to do something about inequity and a still underdeveloped ability to speak to it in an entirely cogent way.

-Like the young people at it’s center, Homeroom lacks some degree of focus.
+Like the young people at its center, Homeroom lacks some degree of focus.
 Attempting to act as a fly on the wall provides a wide breadth of material without direction.
 While that may be out of an attempt to avoid influencing the trajectories of the students, just the presence of a camera changes the dynamic considerably.
-It’s quite obvious that many of these kids are putting on a show of the film crew, opting in their conversations more for bravado than substance.
+It’s quite obvious that many of these kids are putting on a show for the film crew, opting in their conversations more for bravado than substance.
 In that way, Nicks’ filmmaking misses out on some element of how the students he silently observes are thinking and feeling in this pivotal time of their lives.

 Really it isn’t until COVID and the George Floyd protests that Homeroom truly finds its footing.
 Prior to March, the doc’s aimlessness was especially apparent.
 A stark reminder of how quickly life unraveled, the film transitions from normalcy to full lockdown over the span of two scenes and about 5 minutes.
-In those scenes the students casually discuss coronavirus with a deeply inaccurate assurance we all can recall from the before time.
+In those scenes the students casually discuss coronavirus with a deeply inaccurate sense of assurance we all can recall from the before time.

-Everything comes together cohesively in the for Homeroom end but the journey there is uneven and bumpy.
+Everything comes together cohesively in end the for Homeroom but the journey there is uneven and bumpy.
 In a sense the film is a lot like the growing up that happens within the four walls of a high school.
 It may not be the best portrait of the ways in which American education succeeds and fails, but at the very least, Homeroom is a fascinating on the ground look at how 2020 unfolded in realtime.
 6/10